jayxd1/Score-Counter/README.md

 # Introduction

-Basic score counter made with JS.
-First soloproject!
+Basic score counter that has: +1-3 increments, reset button & A minimilastic design!

 Made in Scrimba IDE